vinod-amagi/amgdoc/metadata/ingest.md

 ### Push

 In this method, content providers are provided all four methods for ingesting metadata to Amagi Metadata Service.
 The input metadata formats are published and maintained by Amagi Metadata service.
-These formats are available here (TBD).
+These formats are available [here](https://vinod-amagi.github.io/amgdoc/metadata/ingest).

 These methods are: